 Gastric Sleeve vs Gastric Bypass: Costs

 The cost of both procedures varies depending on several factors, such as where you live, follow-up care, and other factors.
-Generally speaking, gastric bypass surgery tends to be more expensive than gastric sleeve surgery due to its complexity.
+Generally speaking, gastric bypass surgery tends to be more expensive than gastric sleeve cost in Turkey due to its complexity.

 Now, here’s where things can get a bit tricky: which one can give a bang for the buck?
 A gastric sleeve is a cheaper, less invasive, and very effective option.
 For many people, a gastric sleeve is a way-to-go option.
 In any case, the below table displays the estimated cost of both surgeries in different countries: